14 Actionable Bird Watching Tips for Beginners (and a few for everyone!)

 I love music as much as anyone, but I also like using my brain and learning new things.

-My recommendation is to use this time (or make a compromise and use half your driving time) to listen to podcasts, specifically podcasts that are bird related.
+My recommendation is to use this time (or make a compromise and use half your driving time) to listen to podcasts, specifically podcasts that are bird-related.
 It will help your new bird watching passion the following ways:

-- Stay current on news and trends.
+- Stay current with news and trends.